 Have you ever looked out at an audience, whether of 1,000 or just one key person, and feel like you’ve lost them – but don’t know why?
 Perhaps, you have had a powerful experience that you feel can help guide your team, or your future, but you don’t know exactly how to share it.
 Or maybe you’re frustrated because your company story is told by a dozen people in a dozen different ways.

-During the time that I walked away from fourteen years of emerging media creation in 2009 and stepped deeper into leadership storytelling, I constantly searched for new ways to shape stories.
+As I launched my speaking career after fourteen years of emerging media creation in 2009, I spoke often about a variety of storytelling structures.
 I trained leaders at companies like Facebook, LinkedIn, and Google, iterating ideas as I went.

 I asked myself: what is similar about all of these stories?
 I dove deeper into Joseph Campbell, and drew further insights.
 But I also felt that the Hero’s Journey, while valuable for myths and movies, had too many steps for a three minute company story, five minute transformative life story, or even a twenty minute speech.
 In my search I came upon guidance from Pixar, and also key insights from the improv teacher Kenn Adams with his Story Spine, which was introduced to me by my co-founder, the great storyteller Joel ben Izzy.
 I was significantly aided by a great teaching by Kurt Vonnegut,